rockset/rockset-js/packages/cli/README.md

 #.
 This will download the latest versions of your Query Lambdas
 #.
 You can also download lambdas by tag using the -t flag
 $ rockset local:download
+✔ WARNING: This will overwrite all Query Lambda objects downloaded to the current project, and can result in loss of work.
+Are you sure? … yes
 Downloaded lambda commons.QLBar
 Downloaded lambda commons.QLFoo
 Downloaded lambda frontend.QLFrontend